UthpalaPitawela/Pizza-Delivery-Web-API/README.md

         Url: https://837a9t46ig.execute-api.us-east-1.amazonaws.com/dev/orders/:id

 ####  Customers should be able to check their order status

+Can use this endpoint by passing order id as a path parameter

    **End point method**: *get*

         Url: https://837a9t46ig.execute-api.us-east-1.amazonaws.com/dev/orders/:id

 ####  Customers should be able to view their order history

+Can use this endpoint by passing customer id as a path parameter

   **End point method**: *get*

         Url: https://837a9t46ig.execute-api.us-east-1.amazonaws.com/dev/orders/history/:customerId